Page metadata blob

 - The page is on the same origin as the root page

-- THe page is not the same as the root page
+- The page is not the same as the root page

 - The link to the page is visible within the viewport